Lawyers For Left-Turn Auto Accidents In Chicago, IL

-Bicycles and pedestrians can be more difficult for drivers to spot and are more vulnerable to injury, making it important for drivers to take the time to check for them approaching the intersection before making that turn.
+Bicycles and pedestrians can be more difficult for drivers to spot.
+These accident victims are more vulnerable to injury, making it important for drivers to take the time to see them approaching the intersection before making that turn.

 Don’t Let A Driver Get Away With Making A Careless Left-Handed Turn In Front Of You

-If you are the victim of a left-hand turn accident, whether you were driving, walking or rising a bike, you may need legal representation to sure you are fairly compensated for your injuries.
-Rosenfeld Injury Lawyers are knowledgeable in both state and local laws that pertain to these accidents and will fight to make sure you receive the best possible financial award.
+If you are the victim of a left-hand turn accident, whether you were driving, walking or riding a bike, you may need legal representation to ensure you are financially compensated for your injuries.
+Rosenfeld Injury Lawyers are knowledgeable in both state and local personal injury tort laws that pertain to these accidents and will fight to make sure you receive the best possible financial award.
 We invite you to contact one of our Chicago car accident attorneys from our team for a free consultation to discuss your accident.